jonahobw/jonahobw.github.io/_pages/about.md

 👋 Welcome to my website!

-I’m a software engineer at Mathworks, working on image processing, computer vision, and automated visual inspection.
+I’m a research engineer at MathWorks, working in image processing, computer vision, and automated visual inspection spaces.

 I contribute to a team focused on solving challenging problems at the intersection of AI and industrial manufacturing.
+Some of my work includes:
-My work involves building tools to automate and improve quality control through anomaly detection.
-These solutions have potential applications in areas like medical imaging and predictive maintenance.
+- fine-tuning multimodal embedding models to automate and improve quality control through anomaly detection
+- designing proprietary image metrology tools for automated, precise measurement
+- implementing industry standard template matching algorithms from expired patents
+- performing literature surveys and assessing which state-of-the-art research is best fit to complement MathWorks's product offerings
+These solutions reduce waste and cost of manufacturing at scale, leading to cheaper products which benefit everyone.

 As a scientist, I’m broadly interested in the theoretical foundations and practical applications of core deep learning areas like computer vision, generative models, and adversarial machine learning.